yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

   value = data.aws_caller_identity.current.user_id
 }
 ```
+#### Get account ID
-Consequently, we can easily retrieve the account ID.
+Consequently, we can easily retrieve the account ID.<br>
 4. Add the following to the main.tf in ur module.
 ```
 data "aws_caller_identity" "current" {}
 ```
-Now, you can reference this data wherever you need it; that's all it takes.
+Now, you can reference this data wherever you need it; that's all it takes.<br>
 5. We can access the value, which is `data.aws_caller_identity.account_id`.
 6. In our data policy, incorporate `data.aws_caller_identity.account_id` into the interpolation.
 ```
 "arn:aws:cloudfront::${data.aws_caller_identity.current.account_id}
 ```
 7. Add the interpolation using ${}.
 8. avigate to the CloudFront distribution registry link, find the reference, and identify the ID.
 9. Include the variable for the 'distrubution' in the interpolation as well.
 ```
 :distribution/${aws_cloudfront_distribution.s3_distribution.id}"
 ```